 The Discover it® Secured Card - No Annual Fee is one of the few, rare secured credit cards with a rewards program.
-Users can get 2% cash back at restaurants or gas stations on up to $1,000 in combined purchases each quarter, and 1% back everywhere else.
+Users can get 2% cash back at restaurants and gas stations on up to $1,000 in combined purchases each quarter, and 1% back everywhere else.
 After 8 months with this card, you will be reviewed to see if Discover can transition you to an account with no security deposit.
-Like many other secured cards, this product has a very high APR – 24.24%.
+Like many other secured cards, this product has a very high APR – 24.49% Variable.
 This card is currently our top pick for best secured credit card.

 - Minimum Security Deposit: $200